-Will you or won’t you?
-It’s a standard question you’ll get while pregnant: are you planning to get an epidural or will you go drug-free?
+Will you or won’t you get an epidural?
+It’s a standard question you’ll get while pregnant so be prepared!

-Epidurals aren’t the only pain-management option for women in labor, but it is the go-to method for more than 50-percent of women giving birth in a hospital.
-As far as pluses and minuses, there are plenty of each, which is why you should research the choice ahead of time.
+Epidurals aren’t the only pain management option for women in labor, but they are the go-to method for more than 50% of women giving birth in a hospital.
+As far as pros and cons, there are plenty of each, which is why you should research the choice ahead of time.

 That being said, when you choose to get an epidural, you are agreeing to the following risks: